MrBenGriffin/Amaze/README.md

 A rune can be used just once to open a rune-door.
 One can carry only one rune at a time.
 Running over a rune picks it up, (and drops off any currently held)
 Rune-doors: Are they opened once opened, or do they allow a single transit?
+Animated miner/adventurer.
+Multiple players (sharing a keyboard of course).
+Stairs that go both up and down.
+Rooms.
+Monsters.
+Treasure.
+Nethack.... ;-D